technologiestiftung/giessdenkiez-de/readme-new.md

         - `MAPBOXLAYERNAME=your_city_layer` change value to a choice that fits your city, e.g. `your_city_layer`
         - `SURROUNDING_SHAPE_FILE=your_city_shapefile.shp` change value to the path of your citys shapefile
     - Reload the `.env` file: `direnv allow`
+    - In `giessdenkiez-de-dwd-harvester/harvester` directory, run: `python src/run_harvester.py`
+- Back in the `giessdenkiez-de` directory, do the following:
+    - Change value of `VITE_MAPBOX_TREES_TILESET_URL` to point to the new created Mapbox layer containing the trees of your city
+    - Reload `.env` file: `direnv allow`
+    - Restart App: `npm run dev`
+    - Visit `http://localhost:5173` in the browser, you should see a map with the trees of your city